 - Cynthia Kubu, PhD, ABPP-CN joined the Section in November 2001 to provide clinical services to adult patients, primarily candidates for deep brain stimulation.
 A portion of her time is devoted to research related to deep brain stimulation in conjunction with the CNR.
 Her other research involves neuroethics.
 She serves as the Co-President of Cleveland Clinic's Women's Professional Staff Association and is active in the CCLCM.

-- Richard Naugle, PhD, ABPP-CN joined the Section in 1987 and serves as the Section Head.
+- Richard Naugle, PhD, ABPP-CN joined the Section in 1987 and is the Associate Director of the Clinical Neuropsychology Post-Doctoral Fellowship Program.
 He maintains a broad-based adult clinical practice with a portion of his time devoted to the Epilepsy Center.
 Dr. Naugle serves as a long-standing member of Cleveland Clinic’s Institutional Review Board.

 - Michael Parsons, PhD, ABPP-CN joined the Section in 2007 as an adult neuropsychologist and has an appointment to the Rose Ella Burkhardt Brain Tumor Center (BBTC).
 His clinical caseload includes the full range of neuropsychological referral questions; he consults throughout the clinic and community.
 His research involves the use of functional and structural brain imaging techniques to study learning and memory in cognitively intact individuals and patient populations.